RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for Haiku

 The [Haiku](https://www.haiku-os.org) port of ES-DE is currently experimental as the OS itself is experimental and has some issues.
-Still most functionality in ES-DE is working and there is support for a quite large number of systems and emulators.
-If you're interested in Haiku it's for sure worth trying it out.
+Still most functionality is working and there is support for a quite large number of systems and emulators.
+If you're interested in Haiku it's for sure worth trying it out as ES-DE can be easily installed via HaikuDepot.
 See the dedicated [HAIKU.md](HAIKU.md) document for more details.

 ## Specific notes for Raspberry Pi